Reasonable adjustments for the test

 Examples of reasonable adjustments could include but are not limited to large print or coloured test papers, extra time, medical equipment, answering in the question paper, specific seating and taking medications into the test room.

 A person trained in anaphylaxis response will be present at each test centre.
-Parents of students with anaphylaxis sitting the test at external test centres must take an anaphylaxis kit to the presiding officer before the test starts.
-The Team will send these parents information about the anaphylaxis kit well before the test day.
-This is not required for students sitting the test in their primary schools as the school will already have your child's Epipen and healthcare plan.
+Parents of students with anaphylaxis sitting the test must take an anaphylaxis kit to the chief invigilator before the test starts.
+The Unit will send these parents information about the anaphylaxis kit well before the test day.

 Font and paper sizes